crossplane-contrib/provider-jet-aws/README.md

 ## Getting Started

+This provider requires a Kubernetes cluster => v1.23.x.

 Install the provider by using the following command after changing the image tag to the [latest release](https://github.com/crossplane-contrib/provider-jet-aws/releases):
 ```